This Is Your Life (American TV series): Notable guests

 In February 1953, Lillian Roth, a "topflight torch singer of the Prohibition era" was the subject of the show, who "cheerfully admits that she had been a hopeless drunk for 16 years before being rescued by Alcoholics Anonymous."
 Edwards described Roth's condition as "impending blindness, an inflamed sinus, and a form of alcoholic insanity" and brought on a psychiatrist who had treated her, a brother-in-law "who had paid her bills", and several "glamorous foul-weather friends" such as Lita Grey Chaplin and Ruby Keeler.
 Roth's story became the basis of her 1954 autobiography and 1955 film adaption, I'll Cry Tomorrow, with Edwards appearing as himself.

 Hanna Bloch Kohner, a Holocaust survivor, was the subject on May 27, 1953.

+Stan Laurel and Oliver Hardy on the December 1, 1954 episode.

 Kate Newcomb, a doctor who practiced in a "70-mile circle" around Woodruff, Wisconsin, was the subject of a 1954 episode, bringing attention to her "million pennies" drive to raise funds for a small community hospital; viewers of the episode donated more than $112,000 in pennies.

 On December 1, 1954, This Is Your Life experimented with recounting two lives in the same half-hour program.
 Stan Laurel and Oliver Hardy were enjoying new popularity as their old movies were sweeping the country on television, but the men themselves had just retired from show business.
 The tribute began badly when the guests of honor didn't arrive on schedule (owing to a taxi breaking down) and host Ralph Edwards, on the air live, uncomfortably improvised alone as valuable minutes went by.
 Edwards managed to rush through the abbreviated tribute, but This Is Your Life never attempted a dual biography again; later episodes with Abbott and Costello and Olsen and Johnson focused on only one of the partners, with the other appearing near the end as a guest.